Welcome

 The Dublin Regulation sets out the member states’ responsibilities for asylum procedures.
 The arrival of large numbers of people seeking protection in recent years has revealed the shortcomings in the Common European Asylum System (CEAS) and the resulting need for reform.
 The German Government advocates reform on the basis of shared responsibility and solidarity, with the aim of establishing a more efficient European asylum system that is crisis-proof and founded on solidarity.

-In September 2020, the European Commission presented comprehensive proposals in a new Migration and Asylum Package that contains both adapted and new acts, some of them following on from the Dublin Regulation.
-This reform package is currently being negotiated by the European Parliament, the European Council and the European Commission.
-The key question, as before, is how to balance out the responsibility of countries of first entry – for example with regard to procedures and registration at the external borders – and solidarity among the EU member states, for instance through the distribution of those seeking protection.
+In September 2020, the European Commission presented comprehensive proposals in a new Pact on Migration and Asylum that contains both adapted and new acts, some of them replacing the Dublin Regulation.
+The reform package is at an advanced stage of the European legislative process.
+Of crucial significance is finding a balance between the responsibility of countries of first entry – for example with regard to procedures and registration at the external borders – and solidarity among the EU member states, for instance through the distribution of those seeking protection.
+After the reform has been adopted, the main focus of the German Government will be on implementing it humanely in line with European law.

 Cooperation with countries of origin and transit